royemosby/roymosby.me/src/blog/multiple-relations.md

 The final step on the "walk" through the model in creating the many-to-many association between the two destination objects.
 Each has a `has_many` relation to the other but refers to them through `collectors` and `favorites`.
 Since neither of these is a table in our database, we have to tell ActiveRecord what classes we are referring to.
 This is done through the `class_name:` hash.
 I also have to tell it that these associations are made `through: :collector_favorites`.

 It was quite a journey to make two associations work independently on the same tables.
-By renaming the resources in one relation, RepiceSwap users can make recipes and favorite them too.
+By renaming the resources in one relation, RecipeSwap users can make recipes and favorite them too.
 Like Hamlet said, "Suit the action to the word, the word to the action..."